SondreWold/lexical_complexity_estimation/README.md

 takes as input these indexes and merges them into one combined lemma list for all the sources.
 This is used to calculate all the lemma-level statistics in the analysis.

+# Analysis

+`corpora_statistics.py` reproduces the results related to each individual collection and their correlations.
+It also produces all of the plots used in the paper.

+`lexical_analysis.py` takes as input the combined inverted index, a complete lemma list from all the sources, and reproduces the results and figures related to calculating complexity scores for individual lemmas.